javbotero/Outer-Coast/_includes/semester.md

-### Outer Coast Summer Seminar: Overview
+### The Outer Coast Semester

-The Outer Coast Summer Seminar offers a diverse cohort of Alaskan and Lower 48 high school students (current sophomores and juniors) a transformative academic and service based experience that is founded on the belief that students can and should participate in community governance.
+The Outer Coast Semester offers a diverse cohort of up to 15 Alaskan, Lower 48, and international high school graduates a transformative educational experience in Sitka, Alaska founded on the belief that students should have agency and ownership of every aspect of their academic and personal lives and the responsibility to affect positively the communities to which they belong.

-<strong>Program Overview</strong>

-For more details on the Summer Seminar, please see the [Program Overview](https://docs.google.com/document/d/1bCVFT9hm3qrExHA243a7rcjKcV_XDuR_1shoyceWMlo/edit).
-The Program Overview and website will be updated as Summer Seminar faculty and course descriptions are announced.
+Over the course of a 15-week semester, students immerse themselves in fast-paced, intellectually rigorous academic coursework; engage in work-based service and meaningful labor in Sitka; and practice self-governance of key-aspects of the Outer Coast experience.
+Through small seminars, close-knit residential living, and involvement in the wider Sitka community, Outer Coast Semester students will learn how to identify, analyze, and address the challenges — both big and small — that face the world today.

 <strong>Program Dates</strong>

-Saturday, June 29th - Saturday, August 3rd, 2019
+Monday, January 20th - Saturday, May 9th, 2020

 <strong>Eligibility</strong>

-Current high school sophomores and juniors are eligible to apply.
-We hope to bring together high-potential students who are invested in community.
-We place a special emphasis on recruiting students from underserved backgrounds.
+High school graduates are eligible to apply.
+We are looking for students  who want to develop their critical thinking, listening, and communication skills while engaging with the communities around them, both big and small.
+We place a special emphasis on recruiting students from under-resourced backgrounds.
+[Apply here.](http://outercoast.org/apply-semester.html)

 <strong>Location</strong>

-The Summer Seminar is hosted on the Mt.
-Edgecumbe High School and Sitka Fine Arts Camp campuses in Sitka, Alaska.
-Students live in community with their peers alongside Residential Teaching Assistants.
+The Outer Coast Semester is hosted at the Sitka Fine Arts Campus, located on the former [Sheldon Jackson Campus](https://en.wikipedia.org/wiki/Sheldon_Jackson_College) at G̱eiy Ta.aan.
+This National Historic Landmark is set on 160 beautiful, forested acres of Tlingit land.

 <!-- This inserts the campus image -->
 ![SFAC]({{ site.imagesurl }}SFAC.jpg){:height="65%" width="65%"}